 - 3. An insolvency practitioner should differentiate clearly between the stages and roles that are associated with a CVA (these being, the provision of initial advice, assisting in the preparation of the proposal, acting as the nominee, and acting as the supervisor) and ensure that they are explained to the company's directors (where they are making the proposal), shareholders and creditors. - 4.
-(Directors' proposal) An insolvency practitioner should ensure that information and explanations about all the options available are provided to the directors, so that they can make an informed judgement as to whether a CVA is an appropriate solution for the company. - 5.
-An insolvency practitioner should explain to the directors, their responsibilities and role, and the consequences of a CVA. - Where a CVA is to be proposed, an insolvency practitioner should be satisfied that it is achievable and that a fair balance is struck between the interests of the company and the creditors. - 7.
+An insolvency practitioner should act professionally and with objectivity in each role associated with the arrangement.
+Failure to do so may prejudice the interests of both the company and creditors, and is likely to bring the practitioner and the profession into disrepute. - 5.
+(Directors' proposal) An insolvency practitioner should ensure that information and explanations about all the options available are provided to the directors, so that they can make an informed judgement as to whether a CVA is an appropriate solution for the company. - 6.
+An insolvency practitioner should explain to the directors, the directors' responsibilities and role before and during the CVA, and the consequences of a CVA. - 7.
+Where a CVA is to be proposed, an insolvency practitioner should be satisfied that it is achievable and that a fair balance is struck between the interests of the company and the creditors. - 8.
 An insolvency practitioner's reports should provide sufficient information to enable the company's shareholders and creditors to make informed decisions in relation to the proposal and the CVA, and report accurately in a manner that aims to be clear and useful.